briochemc/cmap_picker/README.md

 1. Find an image with a colorbar you want (e.g., take a screenshot)

-2. Call `cmap = cmap_picker(impath)`
+2. Call `cmap = cmap_picker(image_path)`
-   This will open a figure window with your image in it.
+   This will open a figure window with your image displayed in it.
+   (Don't forget to edit `image_path` to be your image's path!)

-3. Draw a rectancgle with your mouse (click-and-drag) A colormap will be built by averaging over the colorbar's "width" (depending on the orientation of your rectangle).
+3. And draw a rectancgle with your mouse (click-and-drag)!
+   A colormap will be built by averaging over the colorbar's "width" (depending on the orientation of your rectangle).
-   A colorbar will also be added next to the figure to show you the colormap you just made.
+   And a colorbar will be added to the figure to show you the colormap you just created.

 ## Example: